tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/查看消费明细_intl_en.md

 ## Overview
-You can go to the **Billing Center** in Tencent Cloud Console to view the details of your account’s COS usage fees.
+You can go to the **Billing Center** in Tencent Cloud console to view the details of your account’s COS usage fees.
 Please note bills before March 2019 can only be viewed in Bills 1.0.
 For more information, see [Bills 1.0](#JBZD).

 > - At the time of COS bill settlement, the system will settle in the order of **Free Tier > Pay-as-You-Go billing**.
 > - By default, the system uses the pay-as-you-go billing method for bill settlement, that is, the system will deduct the free quota first (if available) and then bill the excessive usage (if any) in a pay-as-you-go manner.